DOL Overtime Rule Injunction

-Although the odds appear slim, there is a possibility that the overtime rule could rise again.
+Although the odds appear slim, there is still a chance that the overtime rule could rise again.

 The DOL has appealed to the 5th US Circuit Court of Appeals to overturn the injunction.

-So it remains possible that the DOL could continue its appeal or that the Texas AFL-CIO would be granted its motion to intervene as a defendant so it could continue the appeal if the DOL drops it.
+If the Trump administration decides to drop the appeal, it is possible that the Texas AFL-CIO would be granted its motion to intervene as a defendant so it could continue the appeal.

-Were that to happen, the 5th Circuit could overturn the injunction.
+As a result, there remains a possibility that the 5th Circuit could overturn the injunction.
 The legal reasoning behind the injunction has been questioned by some supporters of the overtime rule.

 If the injunction is overturned, the plaintiffs could appeal to the Supreme Court.
 If the Supreme Court hears the case, chances are good that it would be deadlocked 4-4 as it has been with many cases since the passing of Justice Antonin Scalia.
 Conceivably, the plaintiffs could file lawsuits in other circuits, possibly resulting in a nightmare scenario in which the overtime rule is in effect in some states but not others.

 If the 5th Circuit were to overturn the district court's injunction, Congress might override the rule anyway under a law called the Congressional Review Act that allows the legislature to overturn executive branch regulations within a certain window - or it could pass new legislation amending the FLSA.

 Next Steps for Employers